380th BG c1943

 Crashed January 17, 1945

-Assigned to the 5th Air Force, 380th Bombardment Group, 531st Bombardment Squadron.
-Nicknamed "Milady" with the nose art of a nude woman sitting on a bomb and holding a pen and paper pad.
+Assigned to the 5th Air Force (5th AF), 380th Bombardment Group (380th BG), 531st Bombardment Squadron (531st BS) based at Long Airfield near Darwin.
+Nicknamed "Milady" with the nose art of a nude woman sitting on a bomb and holding a pen and pad of paper.
 Crew chief MSgt William B. Camp.
-This bomber was painted in olive drab and flew at least 12 combat missions.
-Afterwards, stripped to bare aluminum finish.
-Operated from Long Airfield near Darwin.

-This B-24's first combat mission FEN III-39 on December 17, 1943 piloted by Baptist on a first reconnaissance mission over Selaru and Utoram.
-In total, this B-24 flew a total of fify-six combat missions prior to crashing.
+On December 17, 1943 first combat mission (FEN III-39) piloted by Baptist on a reconnaissance mission over Selaru and Utoram.
+In total, this B-24 flew a 56 combat missions before it was lost.
+In total, this B-24 flew at least 12 combat missions.
+Afterwards, this B-24 was stripped to bare aluminum finish.

-On January 17, 1944 took off from Long Strip on a practice bombing mission over Quail Island.
-Crashed onto the Cox Peninsula to the west
+On January 17, 1945 took off from Long Airfield pilot 2nd Lt.
+Robert T. Neal on a practice bombing mission over Quail Island.
+This bomber crashed at Charles Point on the Cox Peninsula west

-of Darwin, killing the entire crew in the crash.
+of Darwin, killing the entire crew.
 Officially written off on January 17, 1944.
-On April 3, 1945 striken from charge.
+On April 3, 1945 officially stricken of charge.

 The crash site remains in situ.
-Over the years, many parts have been souvenired by visitors.
+Over the years, many parts have been taken as souvenirs by visitors.
 This aircraft wreck was placed on the NT Heritage Register.
 A memorial plaque was placed at the site by the Northern Territory Government

 to commemorate the crash.